Completing the National Volunteer Standards to achieve the National Volunteer Certificate

 - eLearning for Healthcare modules: certificates to show you have completed each module

-- Your manager or supervisor will want to have a discussion with you to check your learning and how you can put it into your practice as a volunteer.
+- Your manager or supervisor will want to check your learning and how you can put it into your practice as a volunteer.
 They will ask to see records of your learning such as your certificates or notes and reflections.

 You are able to

-- You might keep a diary of activities you have carried out
+- keep a diary of activities you have carried out to evidence the hours you have completed

-- Reflections on you have put what you learned into practice
+- You may find it helpful to complete reflections on how you have put what you learned into practice

-- Testimonies from people who have seen you carry out your volunteering activities
+- You can obtain testimonies from people who have seen you carry out your volunteering activities